Counseling Services

 Group Therapy and Workshops

 Depending on your concern(s), group therapy can be as effective as, or more effective than, individual therapy.
 It also can be a great adjunct to individual therapy when more support is desired.
-Finding others with shared concerns and building a supportive community with other students can help normalize experiences and help you to feel less alone.
+Finding others with shared concerns and building a supportive community with other students can help normalize experiences and help you feel less alone.
 We offer a variety of groups ranging from skills-focused groups to relational groups.
-Please see our current offerings listed on our Groups & Workshops page.
+Please see our current offerings listed on our Groups and Workshops page.
 Some groups and workshops are drop-in (no registration required, come when you can) while others require pre-registration and regular attendance.
-The number of group sessions and workshops a student can attend are unlimited as appropriate.
+The number of group sessions and workshops a student can attend is unlimited as appropriate.

 Consultation